casemiromjm/ItemSwap/README.md

 At this phase, instead of a complete user story, you can simply implement a small part of a feature that demonstrates thay you can use the technology, for example, show a screen with the app credits (name and authors).
 -->

-- Can sign up account
+- Can create an account
 - Can login with an account
-- Can add an item to sale (choose type; type name of the item; upload image of the item; description of item; location of the item)
+- Can announce an item (choose type; type name of the item; upload image of the item; description of item; location of the item)
 - Can search for an item (search by type, publication time, location and name)

 ## Project management